Newborn Hypoglycemia and Breastfeeding

 Hypoglycemia Risk Factors in the Mother that Increase the Baby's Risk

-- A long labor may be one of the causes of hypoglycemia.
+- Long labor may be one of the causes of hypoglycemia.

 - A Glucose IV used during labor.